 - Super Durable

 What you need is something called an Auger Juicer.
 These are also called masticating juicers.
 They operate differently than the common centrifugal style juicers.
 What they use is a large auger.
 It looks like a big screw.
-It squeezes the vegetables.
+It squeezes the vegetables with incredible power.
 This squeezes the juice right out of the spinach or kale.

 Look at it this way: You want to make a green vegetable drink.
 You will include Spinach, Apples, Celery, Cucumber and Parsley.
 You have two juicers available.
 The first one is a standard cutting centrifugal juicer and the second is an auger juicer.
 Let’s look at how they each will operate.

 I used a classic style centrifugal model for a long time, and besides it being very noisy, it really didn’t produce much juice.
+So much of the fruit and vegetable ended up in the pulp bit, fruit and vegetables that still had juice left to extract.
 When I got the Omega, I saw amazing juice production.
 It is the best juicer for leafy greens and vegetables.
 Here is a basic breakdown on the differences between the two designs.